Dr. Erika Ebbel Angle — Founder & Executive Chairman of the Board

 Shannon completed a MS in Chemistry at the Massachusetts Institute of Technology in 2013.
 She also received a BS in Chemistry from Michigan State University in 2010.
 Her graduate research focused on developing new synthetic polypeptides that will be used to form hydrogels.
 These biomaterials have applications in tissue engineering.
 Shannon enjoys traveling, hiking, and crafting.

 Jerrad has degrees in Environmental Policy and Planning from the Massachusetts Institute of Technology and Tufts University, although he flirted with a major in chemistry and a career in software engineering.
 His academic interests include cartography as well as research in sustainable development and environmental policy with a focus on diffusion of technology.

-Amanda Schutt — Development Coordinator, Instructor
+Amanda Schutt — Director of Development, Lead Instructor

 Amanda earned her M.S. in Environmental Studies at Virginia Commonwealth University in 2012.
 Her research focused on benthic aquatic insect taxonomy, stream health bioassessments, and sedimentation issues in aquatic ecosystems.
 Amanda currently works at EarthShare New England coordinating fundraising for environmental and conservation non-profits.
 In her spare time, Amanda enjoys gardening, baking, and volunteering with Girl Scouts.

-Beth Zylinski — Director of Education, Instructor
+Beth Zylinski — Lead Instructor

 Beth has always been interested in math and science and was inspired to pursue an engineering degree by her high school physics teacher.
 She earned a B.S. in Electrical Engineering from the University of Massachusetts and also a Masters in Engineering Management.
 While working in the engineering field, she was a quality and reliability engineer focused on testing integrated circuits and electronic chips.
 Beth enjoys spending time with her husband and two sons, traveling and reading.